Reducing the Risk of Corporate Account Takeovers

 - Inability to shut down or restart the computer.

-Business Resources Are:
+Business Resources

 - The Better Business Bureau’s website on Data Security Made Simple